Specification

 A bare date and an offset-less datetime are interpreted in the claw's timezone; an RFC3339 string keeps its own offset.
 A bare-date start anchors at 00:00 of that day.
 A bare-date end resolves to the last instant of that day, so the end day is included.

 These fields only affect scheduled triggers.
-A claw with no schedule runs only on explicit invocation regardless of start and end.
+A claw with no schedule runs only on explicit invocation (a manual run or an external trigger such as a webhook) regardless of start and end.

 Examples